Disappearance of Denise Pipitone

-Denise Pipitone (born October 26, 2000) is a missing Italian baby girl who disappeared on September 1, 2004, while she was near the house of her maternal grandmother in Mazara del Vallo.
+Denise Pipitone (born October 26, 2000) is a missing Italian girl who disappeared on September 1, 2004, while she was near the house of her maternal grandmother in Mazara del Vallo.

 Disappearance

 Denise Pipitone was the daughter of Piera Maggio and Pietro Pulizzi.
 However, on paper Tony Pipitone was listed as her legitimate father as he was married to Piera Maggio.
 At the time, Piera Maggio was unsure who fathered Denise.
 On the morning of September 1, 2004, Denise disappeared in front of her house in her birthplace of Mazara del Vallo.
 She was last seen by her aunt Giacoma (sister of Piera Maggio) at 11:45 am, on the sidewalk near the street.
 Denise was left on her own after her cousin went home for lunch.
 At the time of the disappearance, her mother was taking a computer course and learned of the incident at around 12:30 PM.
 The news spread through the local media at 2 pm, and quickly became a national case.
 Through the years, investigations pointed to abduction as a cause of her disappearance involving several anonymous individuals in order to put everyone off the track.

 The search dogs of the investigation team perceived the presence of Denise near Gaspare Ghaleb's sister's property.
 Gaspare Ghaleb, at the time, was a fiancé of Jessica Pulizzi and is thought to be Denise's biological father.
 Gaspare Ghaleb's sister's property was only a few meters away from the apartment of Giacoma Maggio.
 Denise was last seen by her aunt in front of Giacoma Maggio's apartment.
 Jessica, at the time, was only 17 and was one of the main suspects in the abduction, along with her mother.